 About linocut

-Linocut is a form of relief printing, where an image is cut into a lino block using specialised gouges and knives.
+Linocut is one form of relief printing, where an image is cut into a lino block using specialised gouges and knives.
 The block is then inked with a roller; the raised areas will receive the ink so that when the paper is pressed onto the Lino, only the image of the inked areas is transferred to the paper (in very basic terms think of the potato print that you did at school!)

 There are various types of lino available for art purposes, ranging from the traditional, made from linseed oil and cork, to various vinyl and plastic based products.
 Whichever is used the carving process is essentially similar.
 The inks used are specialist printing inks which have the properties of staying workable long enough to be rolled out onto the block, and can be oil or water based.

 Printing papers typically are very smooth so as to take a good coverage of ink.
-They can range from very fine almost see through, to beautifully thick and soft almost like fabric.
+They can range from very fine -almost see through, to beautifully thick and soft almost like fabric.

 Reduction Printing